waseertanvir/Matrix-Operations/README.md

 This is a java class providing fast, flexible, and expressive data structures designed to make working with matrices.

+Also going to upload a new version of matrix-operations which makes the use of Generics hopefully in the near future.

 ### Table of Contents:

 [Installation](#installation)